What Are People's Actual Utility Functions in Budget Aggregation?: Individual polls: algorithms and results

 \subsection{Comparing specific utility models}

-In the first set of polls, we assumed, based on many theoretical and empirical works in participatory budgeting, that agents' utility models are one of $\ell_1$, $\ell_2$, or Leontief.
-We aimed to check which of these three utility models is more prominent.
+In the first set of polls, we assumed, based on many theoretical works in participatory budgeting, that agents' utility models are one of $\ell_1$, $\ell_2$, Leontief or KL (see \Cref{sec:model} for the formal definitions).
+We aimed to check which of these four utility models is more prominent.
+We conducted all ${4\choose 2}=6$ pairwise comparisons between these four models.

-To this aim, participants were shown two randomly generated budget allocations: One was constructed to be closer to the participant’s ideal allocation according to one utility model (e.g., $\ell_1$), while the other was closer according to a different utility model (e.g., $\ell_2$).
-Participants had to choose between two allocations that differ according to the two utility models under consideration, revealing which model better captures their preferences.

-Formally, the comparison pairs were generated using an algorithm that selects allocation pairs where two utility models predict opposite preferences.
-The full algorithm appears in \cref{utility_models_algorithm}.

-We applied this algorithm three times: $\ell_1$ versus Leontief, $\ell_1$ versus $\ell_2$, and $\ell_2$ versus Leontief.
-In all three polls, we used $k=10$.
-An example of this process is provided in \cref{utility_models_example}.